ruiyangzou00/kathy.github.io/README.md

 ### Introduction

-H&M is a multinational fast fashion company who emphasis on high fashion at prices significantly below those of competitors, being 'Fashion and quality at the best price'.
-H&M deals in fashioned apparels, shoes, dress, tops, pants and skirts
+H&M is a multinational fast-fashion company that emphasizes on high fashion at prices significantly below those of their major competitors.
+Fashion and quality at the best price is the value proposition that they guarantee to their prospective clientele.
+H&M deals in fashioned apparels, shoes, dress, tops, pants and skirts.

-Recently, the product analyst team decided to make some UX changes on product page.
-For example, they wanted to test whether the product details located at the bottom of the page may be distracting users from clicking Add-to-Cart buttom.
-Therefore, they came up with ideas of moving the product details to various location, such as right below the Add-to-Cart buttom or making the image smaller and moving up the details a bit.
-After discussion with product manager and engineers, they designed an A/B Testing (hereinafter called 'Test 1') with two variation groups and a control group as shown below.
+Recently, the product analysis team decided to make some User Experience UX changes on the product page of the H&M website.
+One of the areas of concern, for example, is that the product analysis team wanted to test whether the product details located at the bottom of the page may be distracting users from clicking the "Add-to-Cart" button.
+It is for this reason; they came up with ideas of moving the product details to various locations, such as right below the Add-to-Cart button or making the image smaller and moving up the details a bit.
+After discussions with the product manager and engineers, they designed an A/B Testing (hereinafter called 'Test 1') with two variation groups and a control group, as shown below.

 <img src='image/UI design.png'>

-But they did not realize there was another test (hereinafter called 'Test 3') ran on the same page by another group until they ended the test.
-There is the timeline of the two tests.
-From the picture below, we can see that both test started at April 12, 2019.
-Test 1 ended at May 21, 2019, while Test 3 ended earlier at May 10, 2019.
+However, they did not realize that there was another test (hereinafter called 'Test 3') ran on the same page by another group until they ended the test.
+There was a timeline for the two tests.
+From the picture below, we can see that both tests started on April 12, 2019.
+Test 1 ended at May 21, 2019, while Test 3 ended earlier on May 10, 2019.

 <p align="center">
 <img src='image/Timeline.png' width="800" height="110">
 </p>

-After the meeting with the other team, they figured out the content of Test 3, which is to add a free shipping banner right above the Add-To-Cart buttom.
-They assumed this change will remind users to realize the shipping fee in advance and consider adding more products on the cart before checkout.
+After the product analysis team met with the other team, they figured out the content of Test 3, was to add a free shipping banner right above the Add-To-Cart button.
+They assumed that this change would remind users to realize the shipping fee in advance and consider adding more products on the cart before checkout.
 Here is the design of Test 3.

 <img src='image/UI test 3 design.png' width="600" height="220">

 ### Executive Summary

 * Test 1 performs better when it comes to specific users like customers acquired by email and returning users. **I suggest rolling out variation 1**.

 * Returning users react better on test 3. **I suggest rolling out Test 3 on returning users and test the effect when moving the banner to checkout page.**

 ### Assumption
-* The metrics can based on customer and sesison level.
-In my analysis, I checked both but I prepfer to **use session level metrics** because it is a fast fashion company and customers may place multiple orders in a short time for **impulse buying**.
+* The metrics were based on customer and session-level.
+In my analysis, I checked out both, but I prefer to use session-level metrics because it was a fast-fashion company and customers might place multiple orders in a short time when they were influenced by impulse buying in making their purchasing decisions.
-* The raw data has some issue with sampling, which means that some of the test groups **cannot perform deep dive because of the small traffic**.
-Especially in this situation, there is an overlap of the two tests and we have to perform **multivariate analysis** by dividing sample to smaller groups.
+* The raw data had some issue with sampling, and this implies that some of the test groups cannot perform deep dive because of the small traffic.
+This was particularly the case in the situation at hand as there was an overlap of the two tests, and we should perform multivariate analysis by dividing the sample into smaller groups.
-* Of all the analysis and calculation on this report, they have all went through the **P-Value trend test**, which means that all the significance are stable over the time and reliable.
+* Of all the analysis and calculation on this report, they have all went through the P-Value trend test, which means that all the significance results are stable over the time and reliable.

 ### Traffic Flow
 <img src='image/Traffic flow chart.png' width="400" height="50">
 From the image above, we can see the users will finish the flow before they finally place an order.

 * Land on the product page to have more information of the item they choose
 * Add the items to cart if they intend to buy them
-* Forward to checkout page and fill all the information to place an order
+* Forward to the checkout page and fill all the information to place an order
-* Click place-order buttom and convert
+* Click place-order button and convert

 (Users may leave without any actions on the page on the product or cart page)

 ### Metrics
-For this analysis, I used the following metics to track the performance of the test.
+For this analysis, I used the following metrics to track the performance of the test.
 * Primary Metrics: ATCR (Add-To-Cart Rate) and Rev (Average revenue for each order)
 * Secondary Metrics: BR (Bounce Rate), C/O (Checkout Rate), CVR (Conversion Rate)

 <img src='image/Metrics.png' width="400" height="250">

 ### Overall Analysis - Session Level